errearanhas/Deep-Learning/README.md

 ## What is this repository for?
 **tl;dr** --> I hope this repo can be useful for someone. :+1:

 I have recently finished my MS in Applied Mathematics, and just started a PhD in Artificial Intelligence.
-I have strong interest in Machine Learning and analytics in general.
-Although formal learning (classmates, whiteboard, etc) is of great importance to me, I am very happy for so many free (or almost free) resources made available online, helping self service and on demand learning.
-So, I hope this humble repo can be useful for someone.
+I have strong interest in Machine Learning and analytics in general, and although formal learning (classmates, books, whiteboard, etc) is of great relevance to me, I am very happy for having so many good free (or almost free) resources available online, helping people all over the world with "on demand learning".
+So, I hope this humble repo can be useful for someone out there.

 Note: I will update the repository as I progress through the specialization.